Unfortunately there is a lot of fake vintage gear floating around on the used market. Most of which can be traced back to one notorious dealer in UK.

 Fake Ink Stamps

-Location
+Incorrect Stamp Location

 From the beginning of 1969 to late 1976 Celestion included an additional ‘inspection letter’ with the date code.
 For example you might find the date code ‘GB17 Y’ with the ‘Y’ being the inspection letter.

-Some fake vintage Celestion date codes include the inspection letter way too early, such as with a 1967 or 1968 date code.
+Some fake date codes include the inspection letter way too early, such as with a 1967 or 1968 date code.
 Somebody recently showed me a 1968 date code with the model code ‘T1281 Z’ next to it.
 Pretty wierd looking, and I would love to add the photo here but the owner would not give me his consent to use it.

 Wrong Chassis & Solder Terminals